 # Markdown basics

-> Use Markdown and MDX to add content to your Fern documentation site, including headers, components, and links.
+> Use Markdown and MDX to add content to your Fern documentation site, including headers, components, links, and API endpoint links.

 Learn how to use Markdown and MDX to add content to your documentation, including headers, components, and links.